oligonagon/oligonagon.github.io/docs/cs180proj2.md

 </div>
 </section>

-## A most important thing I learned from the project
+## A most important thing I learned from this project

 A most important thing I learned from this project was the impact of normalizing images.
-When I was making the Laplacing stacks, I spent a LOT of time trying to figure out the correct way to normalize the images (and when to normalize them) in order to get images that looked right.
+When I was making the Laplacian stacks, I spent a LOT of time trying to figure out the correct way to normalize the images (and when to normalize them) in order to get images that looked right.
 I also spent quite some time getting taj.jpg to sharpen properly due to what I believed was normalizing issues (though eventually I just tried a different method and it worked).

 <center>
 <h2>--- THE END ---</h2>